 6. When it should have died

 Call me Faceless Man, but sometimes death can be merciful.
 Some creators don’t know when to quit the game and the quality of the new material being released leaves a lot to be desired.
 A show that jumped the shark a few seasons ago, a lesser sequel of a beloved a book series, a comic book gimmick that goes a bit too far.
+Free spins are an exciting way to play slot machines.
+You get the chance to try your luck on any slot machines in the casino.
+Free spins are very common in all casinos.
+They can be used for single or multi-line machines.
+In this article you will learn about how to win free spins on slot machines.
+When you first start playing at a online casino $20 min deposit you may be astonished to find that there are actually free spins available.
+They are not given out to everyone when you first sit down at the tables.
+You must ask for them to be given to you.
+The reason that casinos offer free spins is to attract new players.
 This can also be true for the fandom experience, like a discussion that should have been disproved by canon a long time ago but, oh hey, here we are again.

 Simply put, you move on from a fandom because to some extent you think your fandom now sucks.
 Or you just don’t care anymore.
 Sometimes it’s not you that changed, it was the fandom.
 Or it failed to change, becoming repetitive and dull.
 Whatever happened, it should have been mercy killed a long time ago.
 Your patience for it certainly was.

 In the end, there are many reasons that make us to move on from an old fandom.
 I’m sure I forgot some, but you can always add in the comments.